jamesrobinsonvfx/colorpaletteramp/README.md

 method.
 If you're using build 460 or later, the ACEScg toggle will be automatically enabled for you if necessary according to your OCIO environment.

-This node can be used on its own to create ramps to use elsewhere, or to modify the color of the incoming geometry.

-The HDA uses k-means clustering in Lab space to group visually-similar colors into a set number of clusters, resulting in a color palette from the input image.

-Since the OTL is pretty straightforward, all the Python code lives in the ``Scripts`` section on the HDA itself.
-It's also included here in the ``Python2.7libs`` directory for inspection.

-The VEX code is also included, but lives on the wrangles themselves also.

 [![Overview Video](https://github.com/jamesrobinsonvfx/colorpaletteramp/blob/master/docs/images/vimeo_screenshot.png)](https://vimeo.com/423896113 "Color Palette Ramp Demo")